mhutton86/udacity-devops-ha-web-app-project/README.md

 This README.md is for my submission of the Udacity: Cloud DevOps Engineering "High-Availability" project.
 This submission contains AWS CloudFormation templates and scripts used for create/deleting the defined template stacks.

+## Prerequisites
+These instructions assume:
+- The AWS CLI has been set up
+- There's an AWS user configured to successfully interact with the AWS API
+- The configured AWS user has the necessary roles, policies, and/or access to set up the infrastructure.

 ## Instructions

 For spinning up this environment, perform the following:

 1. Create the networking infrastructure stack